 New Hanover County School Public Records Request Remains Incomplete After 9 Months

 While school officials talk about openness and transparency, their actions speak louder than their words.
-A public records requessubmitted to the New Hanover County Public Schools remains incomplete after 9 months.
+A public records request submitted to the New Hanover County Public Schools remains incomplete after 9 months.
 New Hanover County School General Council Wayne Bullard, whose email is now at the center of the controversy, is also in charge of completing the associated public records request.

 A public records request was submitted by Dejeweski Landscaping September 11, 2014 after concerns arose regarding bidding irregularities for a contract with New Hanover County Schools.
 When partial information was released, an email from New Hanover County Schools General Counsel Wayne Bullard was discovered that confirmed Dejewski’s concerns had merit.
 The email from Bullard revealed part of the contracts specification was waived for the other bidder and that bidder was then awarded the contract.